How To Become A Travel Nurse In 6 Steps|2024

 For nurses with a compact license, maintaining your license as a travel nurse is no different than meeting the requirements of the home state where you received your original license.
 Once you renew your home state license, your license for the new location is considered updated, too.

-If you had to obtain an additional state license, however, you will have to renew your home state license (if you want to keep it, that is) and meet the requirements for license renewal in the state you are working in as well.
+If you had to obtain an additional state license, however, you will need to renew your home state license (if you want to keep it, that is) and meet the requirements for license renewal in the state you are working in as well.

 Certain states, such as Florida and Washington, also require all nurses to obtain Continued Education Units (CEUs) in the specific areas of pain management and HIV awareness, so you will need to make sure you fulfill the CEUs for your home state and/or work state as well.

 All travel nurses are required to maintain an active RN license.
 Most continue to maintain all active licenses in case they want to work in the state again.
-Examples of continuing education requirements for RNs are as follows:
+Examples of differing continuing education requirements for RNs are as follows:

-• Arkansas – 15 contact hours every 2 years
+- Arkansas – 15 contact hours every 2 years

-• Illinois – 20 contact hours every 2 years
+- Illinois – 20 contact hours every 2 years

-• Florida – 24 contact hours every 2 years
+- Florida – 24 contact hours every 2 years

-• Iowa – 36 hours every 2 years
+- Iowa – 36 hours every 2 years

-• Pennsylvania – 30 contact hours every 2 years
+- Pennsylvania – 30 contact hours every 2 years

 Some states do not require CEUs to maintain an RN license.
 Examples include Arizona, Colorado, Connecticut, Indiana, Maine, and Maryland.
-Several states also require HIV/AIDS education such as New York, Minnesota, and Kentucky.
+Several states also require HIV/AIDS education, such as New York, Minnesota, and Kentucky.
 It is important for nurses to check their state’s RN credentialing body for exact CEU requirements.

 In general, while it’s also good to prepare yourself as much as possible, becoming a travel nurse can be a pretty straightforward process.